apache/metron/bundles-lib/README.md

 # Apache Metron Bundles

-Apache Metron Bundles and this documentation are a derivitave of the [Apache Nifi](http://www.nifi.apache.org) [NARs](http://nifi.apache.org/developer-guide.html).
+Apache Metron Bundles and this documentation are a derivative of the [Apache Nifi](http://www.nifi.apache.org) [NARs](http://nifi.apache.org/developer-guide.html).

 When software from many different organizations is all hosted within the same environment, Java ClassLoaders quickly